emilyrosenberg/emily-rosenberg/README.md

 ## Testing

 ### Functionality testing
+The deployed website was tested throughout the building process with Chrome Devtools.

 ### Compatibility testing
-The deployed website was tested throughout the building process with Chrome Devtools, on Chrome and Safari, on the following devices:
+The website was tested in Chrome and Safari, on the following devices:
 <br>
 iPhone 12 Mini <br>
 Macbook Air